-(2) Excludes the WEDFA 2013 Bonds and WEDFA 2014 Bonds, which are Refunded Bonds.
+(2) Excludes the WEDFA 2013 Bonds and WEDFA 2014 Bonds, to be refunded with the proceeds of the 2025A Bonds.
+Includes the 2025C Refunding Candidates that are lease revenue bonds.
+See "SECURITY FOR THE BONDS-Future Debt."
 Includes leases and other contractual obligations payable from General Revenues, a note, FAST lines of credit (amount drawn as of February 3, 2025), interest for Reimbursed Bonds and Certificates of Participation.
 Includes the FHCC Promissory Note Agreement.
 See "UW MEDICINE-Other Clinically Integrated UW Medicine Entities-FHCC."
-Includes the lease revenue bonds that are 2025B and 2025C Refunding Candidates.
-See "SOURCES AND USES OF BOND PROCEEDS-Refunding Plan-Refunding of the LRB Obligations."